Corona virus prevention face mask protection N95 masks and medical surgical masks at home .

 Many people have complained about having to wear masks in public.
 However, the evidence is increasing that they make a difference.
 What do we know about the value of face masks?

 Health care workers are especially vulnerable to COVID-19 if they haven’t been vaccinated.
-A new study shows that the quality of the masks they wear makes a huge difference in their risk of catching COVID.
+A study shows that the quality of the masks they wear makes a huge difference in their risk of catching COVID.

 British researchers gathered information most of last year with regular COVID testing.
 During that time national guidance was for healthcare workers to wear surgical masks.
 Such face coverings don’t fit tightly and are not designed to block aerosolized virus particles.